bartosian/sui-terraform-modules/README.md

 ## Key Features
 - **Infrastructure Deployment:** Easily deploy and manage your SUI network infrastructure using modular and scalable Terraform modules.
-- **Comprehensive Monitoring:** Gain full visibility into your network's performance with built-in Datadog monitors, alerts, and Service Level Objectives (SLOs) created based on requirements provided by SUI Foundation and Mysten Labs.
+- **Comprehensive Monitoring:** Gain full visibility into the performance of both networks with built-in Datadog monitors, alerts, and Service Level Objectives (SLOs) developed based on requirements provided by SUI Foundation and Mysten Labs.
-- **Validator and Full Node Observability:** Monitor the performance of your validators and full nodes with detailed metrics and dashboards.
+- **Validator, Full Node, and Storage Node Observability:** Monitor the performance of your SUI validators, full nodes, and Walrus storage nodes with detailed metrics and dashboards.
-- **Network Overview:** Get a comprehensive overview of your SUI network's health and status with ease.
+- **Network Overview:** Get a comprehensive overview of the health and status of both SUI and Walrus networks with ease.

-With these modules, you can create SLO monitors that adhere to the standards and requirements set by SUI Foundation and Mysten Labs.
-Ensure the reliability and efficiency of your SUI network while maintaining full control and customization over your monitoring and alerting processes.
+With these modules, you can create SLO monitors that align with the standards and requirements set by SUI Foundation and Mysten Labs.
+Ensure the reliability and efficiency of your SUI and Walrus infrastructure while maintaining full control and customization over monitoring and alerting processes.

-Get started today and take your SUI infrastructure management to the next level with Terraform Modules for SUI Network.
+Get started today and elevate your infrastructure management for SUI and Walrus with these Terraform Modules.

 ## Modules

-This repository is organized into modules, each residing in its respective subdirectory.
-Each subdirectory contains a README file providing comprehensive details about the Terraform modules.
-These README files cover essential information, including module dependencies, input variables, output details, and precise deployment instructions to ensure successful utilization of the modules.
+This repository is organized into individual modules located in respective subdirectories.
+Each subdirectory includes a README file with comprehensive information on module dependencies, input variables, output details, and deployment instructions to guide successful usage.

-To explore and gain a deeper understanding of any specific module, please navigate to the corresponding subdirectory and refer to the dedicated README file.
-Below is a list of subdirectories within this repository:

-- [Datadog](./datadog/): The Datadog directory hosts Terraform modules designed for deploying and managing Datadog resources.
-These resources encompass dashboards, monitors, alerts, Service Level Objectives (SLOs), and various other components tailored for the SUI network and its entities.
-For comprehensive insights into each module's requirements, input parameters, output details, and step-by-step deployment instructions, please consult the README file in the Datadog directory.
+### Module List

+- [Sui](./sui): Contains modules for deploying and monitoring SUI network infrastructure, including configurations for validator and full node observability.
+Refer to the README for detailed information on Datadog resources, dashboards, and alerts tailored for the SUI ecosystem.

+- [Walrus](./walrus): Contains modules specifically for monitoring Walrus network infrastructure, with Datadog configurations that track node performance metrics.
+The README includes details on module requirements, input parameters, and step-by-step deployment instructions.

 Please select the module that aligns with your needs and consult its dedicated README for an extensive overview of its usage and deployment guidelines.